StackVista/stackstate-agent-integrations/cloudera/README.md

 sudo service cloudera-scm-server start
 ```

+Note the credentials displayed in the popup at the sucessful start of the service.
 In your browser navigate to  http://{instance_fqdn}:7180 and logon with the credentials displayed in the popup to continue the installation .